Laotian

 - Housing And Living Arrangements

-- Housing varies from traditional stilt houses in rural areas to modern apartments in cities.
-Extended families often live together, reflecting communal values.
+- Housing varies from traditional stilt houses in rural areas to modern apartments in urban centers.
+Extended families often live together, reflecting strong kinship ties.

 - Nutrition And Dietary Norms